mhgzadeh/market_share/README.md

 This FastAPI application calculates the market share of given points within a specified city boundary.

+1. Reproject coordinates to utm
+2. Check the intersection of point location to city boundary
+3. Create 500m buffer
+4. Dissolved buffer area
+5. Return the calculated the market share

 ## Installation

 1. Clone the repository